Mind the (DH) Gap! A Contrast in Risky Choices Between Reasoning and Conversational LLMs: Introduction

-\textbf{Related Work.} LLMs are increasingly studied as objects of behavioral analysis~\cite{horton2023large,dillion2023can}.
-This line of “machine psychology” research emphasizes controlled perturbations and cautions against importing human psychological constructs without careful study~\cite{hagendorff2023machine,ivanova2023running}. \citet{jia2024decision} analyze LLM decisions by eliciting choices and fitting prospect-theoretic models; subsequent work extends this by examining epistemic markers~\cite{wang2025prospect}, application contexts~\cite{payne2025analysis}, and persona matching~ \cite{liu2025evaluating}. \citet{horowitz2025llm} study a description-experience gap in LLMs through repeated choice, unlike the passive sampling used in our setting.
-Apart from the bounded rationality focus, \citet{chen2023emergence} instead focuses on rationality (consistency with utility maximization) of GPTs directly (see also~\cite{jiang2025towards} for a survey) and \citet{mazeika2025utility} elicits the inherent value functions of various LLMs.
+\textbf{Related Work.} LLMs are increasingly studied as objects of behavioral analysis~\cite{binz2023using,coda2024cogbench,dillion2023can,hagendorff2023machine,hayes2024relative,horton2023large,ivanova2023running}. \citet{jia2024decision} analyze LLM decisions by eliciting choices and fitting prospect-theoretic models; subsequent work extends this by examining epistemic markers~\cite{wang2025prospect}, application contexts~\cite{payne2025analysis}, and persona matching~ \cite{liu2025evaluating}. \citet{horowitz2025llm} study a description-experience gap in LLMs through repeated choice, unlike the passive sampling used in our setting.
+Apart from the bounded rationality focus, \citet{chen2023emergence} instead focuses on rationality (consistency with utility maximization) of GPTs directly (see also~\cite{jiang2025towards} for a survey) and \citet{mazeika2025utility} elicits the inherent value functions of various LLMs, while \citet{coda2024cogbench} provide a benchmarking suite for LLM decision making under risk.
 We provide a broader discussion of related research in Appendix~\ref{sec:app_related_work}.
 In general, existing work tends to focus narrowly on a single theory, relies on limited model coverage, overlooks the effects of choice representation and output format, or lacks matched human comparisons.
-Our work complements these limitations.
+Our work aims to address some of these limitations.